IllusiveBagel/Rustact/README.md

 - **Mouse interactions** – Define button or input nodes with stable IDs; the renderer automatically maps mouse hitboxes so event handlers can react to clicks and focus changes.
 - **Text inputs & validation hooks** – `use_text_input` binds component state to editable fields (with cursor management, tab focus, and secure mode), while `use_text_input_validation` or `handle.set_status(...)` drive contextual border colors and helper text.
 - **Tabs, overlays, and toasts** – Compose `TabsNode`, `ModalNode`, `LayeredNode`, and `ToastStackNode` to build multi-pane dashboards with modal dialogs and notification stacks without wiring bespoke renderer code.
-- **CSS-inspired styling** – Drop tweaks into `styles/demo.css` to recolor widgets, toggle button fills, rename gauge labels, change list highlight colors, resize form/table columns, or theme inputs without touching Rust code.
+- **CSS-inspired styling** – Drop tweaks into `styles/demo.css` inside each example crate (e.g. `examples/rustact-demo/styles/demo.css`) to recolor widgets, toggle button fills, rename gauge labels, change list highlight colors, resize form/table columns, or theme inputs without touching Rust code.
-- **Optional style hot reload** – Set `RUSTACT_WATCH_STYLES=1` (or `true`/`on`) to have the runtime poll `styles/demo.css` and live-reload the stylesheet without restarting the app.
+- **Optional style hot reload** – Set `RUSTACT_WATCH_STYLES=1` (or `true`/`on`) to have the runtime poll the sibling `styles/demo.css` file and live-reload the stylesheet without restarting the app.
-- **Demo app** – `src/main.rs` now composes every hook (state, reducer, ref, memo, callback, effect, context) with all widgets (text, flex, gauge, buttons, lists, tables, trees, forms) so you can see each feature in one place.
+- **Demo app** – `examples/rustact-demo/src/main.rs` now composes every hook (state, reducer, ref, memo, callback, effect, context) with all widgets (text, flex, gauge, buttons, lists, tables, trees, forms) so you can see each feature in one place.

 ## Documentation